-Moreover, we try to show extensive information and descendants of our words, which is reinforced by filtering in order to make this more interesting.
+Moreover, we try to show extensive information and descendants of our words, which is reinforced by filtering in order to make this data more interesting.

 The etymology data is licensed under the CC BY-SA license.
 We aim to actively encourage people to use etymological data in other projects and we are willing to help them in doing so!

 Our data is primarily derived from Wiktionary, the free multilingual dictionary, although we have made changes to the Wiktionary data by recombining it from different sources, performing extensive data filtering and making corrections and modifications where we were able to find mistakes or things to improve.
 We draw inspiration form and use the tool called Etytree by Ester Pantaleo for etymological data extraction.